-All relevant details should be provided in writing to the Council to support your claim.
-You can apply on our website.
+All relevant details should be provided in writing to the council to support your claim.
+Please see our website for how to apply.

-You must tell the Council if anything happens which means that the property is no longer exempt.
+You must tell the council if anything happens which means that the property is no longer exempt.

-Trustee in bankruptcy - unoccupied (Class Q)
+Trustee in bankruptcy - unoccupied (class Q)